IBM/presto-101-lab/docs/lab-2/README.md

 +------+--------------+
 ```

 Now the 2 data sources are ready for use.
-Let's move to the next section to connect the Presto cluster to
+Let's move to the next section to understand how Presto connects to
-these data sources.
+these 2 data sources.